feklee/dbx-tools/README.md

 Introduction
 ============

-*dbx-tools* is a set of command line tools to *manually* keep a local directory in sync with your Dropbox.
+*dbx-tools* is a set of command line tools to manually keep a local directory in sync with your Dropbox.

 dbx-tools depends on [dbxcli][1].
-It was tested with:
+It was tested with dbxcli Git release v2.1.1:

 	dbxcli version: 0.1.0
 	SDK version: 4.5.0
 	Spec version: a1d5111

-*This is experimental software!* Use it responsibly, i.e. better avoid manipulations of large directories.
+*This is experimental software!* Use it responsibly, especially when manipulating lots of files at once.

 Sample session
 ==============

+ 1. Make sure that `dbxcli` is available and that you are logged into
+    Dropbox:

+		~$ dbxcli account

- 1. Create a path for your Dropbox and tell dbx-tools about it.
+ 2. Create a path for your Dropbox and tell dbx-tools about it.

         ~$ mkdir Dropbox
 		~$ export DBX_HOME="$HOME/Dropbox"

- 2. Enable `dbx-cd`:
+ 3. Enable `dbx-cd`:

         ~$ source "`which dbx-cd-source`"

- 3. To get help on any command, use the `-h` option:
+ 4. To get help on any command, use the `-h` option:

         ~$ dbx-ls -h
 		Usage: dbx-ls […]

- 4. Navigate your Dropbox, noting that local paths are created if
+ 5. Navigate your Dropbox, noting that local paths are created if
     necessary:

 		~$ cd Dropbox
 		~/Dropbox$ dbx-ls
 		Pictures/
 		Documents/
-		README
+		Info.txt
 		~/Dropbox$ dbx-cd Documents
 		~/Dropbox/Documents$ dbx-pwd
 		/Documents

- 5. Create and upload a file:
+ 6. Create and upload a file:

 		~/Dropbox$ echo Hello >Greeting.txt
 		~/Dropbox$ dbx-put Greeting.txt